prazgaitis/personal-blog/content/blog/the-state-of-crypto-payments/index.md

 Whatever you think about NFTs, they've been fantastic user acquisition channel for crypto in general.
 This will also continue, despite the mind-boggling prices for pictures of monkeys.
 Humans are irrational, and gambling is rooted deep in our psyche.

+Next, we need a strong leader to push the crypto wallet space forward and more user-friendly.
 We're seeing new crypto wallets pop up almost daily.
 The winner will be the one that has multi-chain support.
 It will need to be a fiat on-ramp as well.
+It should hide complexity from users -- I shouldn't need to know what ERC20 or SPL tokens are.
 As we discussed earlier, there are still too many steps involved in actually _getting_ crypto.
 Keep an eye on [Phantom.app](https://phantom.app/), the leading Solana Wallet.
 The team just raised [a big round](https://blockworks.co/crypto-wallet-raises-109-million/), and is looking to add ETH support.

 [Coinbase Wallet](https://www.coinbase.com/wallet) is the 800lb gorilla in the space.
 They've got the engineering chops, a lot of users, and very deep pockets.
+They also have multi-chain support already.

-Next, we need to build better tools for merchants.
+Finally, we need to build better tools for merchants.
 In the late 90's Authorize.net was revolutionary - finally you could do online payments!
-Today, Authorize.net seems antiquated compared to [Stripe](https://stripe.com).
+Today, Authorize.net seems antiquated next to players like [Stripe](https://stripe.com).

-If you run a Shopify store today, you would never even consider integrating directly with Visa and the card issuing banks.
+If you run a Shopify store today, you would never even consider integrating directly with Visa and the card issuing banks like Chase and Capital One.
 No, you'd use a payment processor like Stripe, Braintree, or Adyen.
 It'll be the same way with the blockchain and smart contracts.
 The difference is that this time you link up to a global, permissionless network instead of an endless chain of middlemen.

-We already have projects like [Solana Pay](https://solana.com/news/solana-pay-announcement), which allow merchants to accept payments without ever needing to think about a blockchain.
-It ends up being a better experience than credit cards, and it's much cheaper too.
+We already have projects like [Solana Pay](https://solana.com/news/solana-pay-announcement), which allows merchants to accept payments without ever needing to think about a blockchain.
+It's just as fast as credit cards, its cheaper, and it has way better security.

-Most, if not all of the problems above can be solved with better tooling.
-Given that some of best engineers are flocking to the space, it seems like we'll get there.
+Most, if not all of the problems above will be solved with better tools.
+Given that some of best engineers are flocking to the space, it seems likely that we'll get there.

-Let's keep building!
+Let's keep building! 🚀

-Thanks to [Bitcoin Blaize](https://twitter.com/blaizebitcoin) for bouncing around ideas for this piece.
+Thanks to [Bitcoin Blaize](https://twitter.com/blaizebitcoin) for reading a draft of this piece.